 West Nile Virus

-Symptoms can range from mild fever, headache, body aches, rash and swollen glands to severe high fever, sever headache, stiff neck , muscle weakness and confusion.
+Symptoms or signs can range from mild fever (high body temperature), headache, body aches, rash and swollen glands to dangerously high fever, bad headache, stiff neck, lack of strength, and confusion or brain fog.

 - Wear long-sleeved shirts, long pants, socks and shoes when outside